Self-Organising Memristive Networks as Physical Learning Systems: Outlook

-Here, we have highlighted two learning paradigms, reservoir computing and associative learning, that leverage the internal physics of self--organising memristive networks.
-A range of other schemes are now {under development}, such as those based on spiking computation\cite{Studholme2023}, probabilistic computing~\cite{Studholme2024, Studholme2025} and energy--based algorithms (e.g. Hopfield networks, Boltzmann machines) that use binary units which may be physically instantiated with thresholded memristive switching. {Recently it was shown that SOMNs that incorporate both spiking neural characteristics and memristive synapses allow new types of learning behaviour~\cite{Monaghan2025}. } Another research question that arises is: what determines the upper bound of the ability of these memristive networks to process information (i.e. compression, coding/decoding of data)?
-In some cases, it may be possible to minimise the amount of external computation required to obtain a desired output, effectively making the learning training--free and independent of learning algorithms~\cite{Smith_2025}.
+Here, we highlight two learning paradigms, reservoir computing and associative learning, that leverage the intrinsic physical dynamics of self-organising memristive networks.
+Other schemes that are now {under development} include those based on spiking computation\cite{Studholme2023}, probabilistic computing~\cite{Studholme2024, Studholme2025} and energy--based algorithms (e.g. Hopfield networks, Boltzmann machines) that use binary units which may be physically instantiated with thresholded memristive switching.
+SOMNs that incorporate both spiking neural characteristics and memristive synapses can allow new types of learning behaviour~\cite{Monaghan2025}.
+The incorporation of molecular synapses into SOMNs is an exciting new avenue for research as the introduction of additional components into the networks (beyond those described in Section \ref{sec:dynamics}) provides new flexibility to tune network properties and opens up myriad new possibilities to implement new styles of computation.

-From a theoretical standpoint, progress in modeling memristive networks, using tools such as graph-theoretic projector operators or mean-field approximations, continues to enhance our understanding of their functional capacity.
-These models enable us to describe and even guide the evolution of useful dynamical states, allowing for a form of \emph{guided self-organisation}~\cite{prokopenko}.
-By tuning network density, topology, or stimulation protocols, one can steer the system toward regimes that balance flexibility, stability, and computational richness.
-On a pragmatic level, recent modelling work has demonstrated the way that different memristor types affect reservoir computing performance \cite{Heywood2025}

-Altogether, self-organising memristive networks represent a material route toward physically embodied intelligence.
-They shift the paradigm from computing architectures that are engineered and explicitly programmed, to systems that are grown and trained through physical interaction and feedback.
-By embedding function into structure, and adaptation into dynamics, these materials may offer a path toward scalable, autonomous learning platforms that mirror both the form and function of biological cognition. {Taken together, this convergence of physical dynamics and computational function positions SOMNs not merely as neuromorphic analogs, but as a distinct, material foundation for intelligent {physical} systems.}

-Ultimately, such systems suggest a future where intelligence is not imposed onto matter, but emerges from it; where computation is not merely symbolic, but physical; not strictly deterministic, but adaptive; and not rigidly encoded, but continuously evolving.
-In this framework, self--organising memristive networks are a resource that can be harnessed for a new generation of brain--inspired {physical} learning architectures.